Fabio Rojas (footballer)

-Fabio Renato Rojas Prieto (born 4 August 1999) is a Peruvian footballer who plays as a centre back or right back for Peruvian Primera División side Alianza Lima.
+Fabio Renato Rojas Prieto (born 4 August 1999) is a Peruvian footballer who plays as a centre-back or right-back for Peruvian Primera División side Atlético Grau.

+Career

 Club career

-Alianza Lima

 Rojas started playing football at the age of five and later joined Alianza Lima from Academia Deportiva Cantolao in 2011.

 He was promoted to the first on 30 March 2017 and on 9 April 2017, 17-year old Rojas got his official debut as a starter for Alianza against Juan Aurich.
 He played a total of three games in the 2017 season.
 In the following season, Rojas made no appearances for the first team but was a regular starter of the club's reserve team.
 To gain some experience, he was loaned out to UTC Cajamarca for the 2019 season.

 Despite a successful loan spell at UTC with 19 appearances in the Peruvian Primera División, he was loaned out to Ayacucho FC for the 2020 season.

+After two seasons at Alianza Lima after his loan spells at UTS and Ayacucho, Rojas was once again loaned out, this time ahead of the 2023 season, to Atlético Grau for the rest of the year.
+He left Grau at the end of the year and returned to Alianza.

+Ahead of the 2024 season, it was confirmed that Rojas would continue at Atlético Grau.